WolfDen133/NEA-Docs/Analysis/Proposal.md

 >
 > Your continued feedback and ideas are highly appreciated as we strive to deliver the best possible gaming experience.
 We look forward to keeping you updated on our progress and involving you in the development process.
 >
 > Thank you once again for your support and interest.
-We are excited about this project and are committed to
+We are excited about this project and are committed to providing any firther updates to the project.
+>
+> Yours, Reuben Yates.
 > ```
 > #### Client 1
 >
 > ```
+> Dear Reuben Yates,
+>
+> Thank you for reaching out and expressing your gratitude for our interest in your upcoming game.
+We are thrilled to hear about your plans and the exciting gameplay experience you aim to deliver.
+The choice of using the raylib framework in C# for game development, with its visually appealing 2D capabilities and multi-platform support, shows great promise.
+We look forward to experiencing the smooth animations, responsive controls, and captivating visuals that raylib offers.
+The integration of dynamic sound effects and background music using raylib's audio capabilities will undoubtedly enhance the immersion and overall atmosphere of the game.
+>
+> We appreciate your commitment to seeking continued feedback and ideas from stakeholders like us.
+As avid gamers, we are excited to contribute to the development process and provide our insights to help shape the best possible gaming experience.
+Thank you for keeping us informed and involved in your project.
+We eagerly anticipate further updates and are genuinely excited about the progress.
+>
+> Best regards,
+> Mateusz Burznski
 > ```
 >
 > #### Client 2